muguangyi/ferry.io/source/docs/index.md

 ## What is Ferry?

-Ferry is a lightweight server develop framework for Go.
+Ferry is a lightweight game server develop framework for Go.